843 355-6262

 Memorials may be made to Kingstree United Methodist Church, 510 N. Longstreet Street, Kingstree, SC 29556.

 Memorials may be made to Kingstree United Methodist Church, 510 N. Longstreet Street, Kingstree, SC 29556.
-Online condolences may be sent to the family at www.WilliamsburgFuneralHome.com.
+Online condolences may be sent to the family on the obituary page at www.WilliamsburgFuneralHome.com

 Mable W. Rodgers